 Sharp-witted Jonathan pilfered a try in the next game against Australia at Brisbane a fortnight later, hacking on a loose Wallaby pass, gathering the ball and touching down near the posts.
 His two tries against Fiji in November, included one from a 40-metre run after he intercepted a floated pass from Josh Matavesi.
-He also scored two against Australia in the final match of the Old Mutual Wealth Series, has played in 18 of England past 19 matches, started 16 of them and scored 11 tries during that time span.
+He also scored two against Australia in the final match of the Old Mutual Wealth Series, has played in 19 of England's past 20 matches, started 17 of them and scored 11 tries during that time span.

 His man-of-the-match performance in the 61-21 win over Scotland at Twickenham this March was sublime.
 He scored a hat-trick of tries in a 40-minute spell.
 Head coach Eddie Jones said afterwards: “JJ has bouncing feet.
 He has great pace and running flair and showed all those attributes today.”